ros2/ros2_documentation/source/Contributing/Build-Farms.rst

       issue.
 To do so, browse to the cmake section, e.g., navigate to the *build binarydeb* section through the menu on the left in case of a ubuntu/debian build job.
 The *CMake Error* will typically hint at a dependency required by the cmake configuration but missing in the `package manifest`_.
-Once you fixed the dependency in the manifest, do a new release of your package and wait for feedback from the build farms or...
+Once you have fixed the dependency in the manifest, do a new release of your package and wait for feedback from the build farms or...
    b) To get the full insight and faster, local debugging, you can `run the release jobs locally`_.
       This allows to iterate the manifest locally until all dependencies are fixed.